 In the 1885/1886 season, the Bolton Wanderers players wore a red white and blue striped shirt, with white shorts and blue socks, before changing to an all white shirt in 1888.

 Two more shirt changes followed, when in the 1890/1891 season the Bolton Wanderers players wore a half red half white design, and the season after wore a royal blue shirt.
 1892 saw the return of the white shirt, which has been used ever since.

 The club alternated between blue and black shorts and socks over the next four decades, before adopting blue and white as Bolton Wanderers kit colours.

-The Bolton Wanderers stadium is Macron Stadium.
-Previously known as the Reebok Stadium, the club moved into this ground in 1997.
+The Bolton Wanderers stadium is the University of Bolton Stadium.
+Previously known as the Macron Stadium and the Reebok Stadium, the club moved into this ground in 1997.
 The Bolton Wanderers stadium capacity currently stands at 28,723.

 The Bolton Wanderers stadium layout features four stands - the Bolton At Home Family Stand, otherwise known as the North Stand; the Nationwide Franking Sense Stand, or the South Stand; the West Stand and the Nat Lofthouse Stand.